AndrewDGood/mViewer/README.md

 (with Javascript controls) for interactive display, controlled from Python.

-From the Montage repository docs:
+From the Montage repository docs (https://github.com/Caltech-IPAC/Montage):

 Montage (http://montage.ipac.caltech.edu) is an Open Source toolkit, distributed with a BSD 3-clause license, for assembling Flexible